-BLOOMFIELD COLLEGE ACCEPTABLE USE OF COMPUTING RESOURCES POLICY aimed to ensure an information technology infrastructure that promotes the basic mission of Bloomfield College in teaching, learning, research, and administration.
+BLOOMFIELD COLLEGE ACCEPTABLE USE OF COMPUTING RESOURCES POLICY

+Bloomfield College recently revised its policy on usage of computing resources on campus.
+The revisions to the policy aimed to ensure an information technology infrastructure that promotes the basic mission of Bloomfield College in teaching, learning, research, and administration.